TuringIntern2018/TuringIntern2018.github.io/index.md

 ```
 The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

-# Linear regression with TensorFlow
+## Linear regression

-Same but with LinearRegressor Estimator and without binarising the 'ArrDelay' variable.
+If instead we wanted to predict exactly the flight delays in minutes, we could have done exactly the same as above, replacing `LinearClassifier` with `LinearRegressor` and not binarising the `ArrDelay` variable in the input function.

 The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

 # How to parallelise TensorFlow code